-This annual update provides an overview and comparison of the rankings of the best international arbitration law firms in the Legal 500, Chambers and Partners, GAR and Leaders League in 2019, which continue to reflect trends such as the growing number of smaller, boutique arbitration practices, such as Aceris Law, finding their own place in the upper echelons of an increasingly competitive global legal market.
+This annual update provides an overview and comparison of the rankings of the best international arbitration law firms in the Legal 500, Chambers and Partners, GAR and Leaders League in 2020, which continue to reflect trends such as the growing number boutique arbitration practices, such as Aceris Law LLC, which offers attractive, capped legal fees for high-quality international arbitration legal representation, finding their own place in the upper echelons of an increasingly competitive global legal market.

 We briefly identify the ranking methodology used by each research directory, prior to providing an overview of the latest results.

 The Legal 500’s Best International Arbitration Law Firms and Practice Groups in 2020

 The Legal 500 has long-provided rankings of the best international arbitration law firms and practice groups.
 Primary factors taken into account by the Legal 500’s rankings include recent work and the firms’ historical track record (over the past 3-5 years).
 However, the rankings also take into account the breadth of practice and coverage, the breadth of industry sector coverage, the experience of the team, client feedback, significant market and economic developments and “other” factors.
 As the Legal 500 does not publish ranking information for the world as a whole, we shall examine rankings in London and Paris, two traditional hubs of international arbitration.